QuiltMC/developer-wiki/wiki/configuration/getting-started/en.md

 # Getting started with Quilt Config

-[Quilt Config](https://github.com/QuiltMC/quilt-config) is Quilt's advanced configuration API.
+[Quilt Config](https://github.com/QuiltMC/quilt-config) is Quilt's powerful configuration API.
 It allows developers (that's you!) to easily set up values that can be changed by the user in order to change the behaviour of your mod.
 It's built into [Quilt Loader](https://github.com/QuiltMC/quilt-loader) to allow any Quilt mod to leverage it without having to pull in new dependencies or run any setup.

 ## Setting up your config